njaczko/creevey/README.md

 `creevey` was the code name for Phoenix Slides when I first started developing it and code names were cool.
 Colin Creevey is the kid in Harry Potter who keeps taking pictures.

+## njaczko's Fork Notes

+This repo was forked from [gobbledegook/creevey](https://github.com/gobbledegook/creevey) to:

+1. Add a `Show Image Dates` option, similar to `Show File Names`, that will show each photo's capture date below thumbnails in the gallery.
+2. Make `Subfolders` enabled by default.
+3. Add a Makefile for building and running the application locally.

+The `njaczko` branch contains those changes.
+Aside from this README change, the `master` branch on this fork is intended to stay in sync with the `master` branch on gobbledegook/creevey.

+The changes have only been tested on my Mac... but they works for me.
+The Xcode app needs to be installed from the Mac App Store to satisfy the xcode dependencies.